PennockTech/openpgpkey-control/README.md

 <a href="https://caddyserver.com/">Caddy</a> is a web-server which is
 small and can automatically create and maintain HTTPS certs; this is controlled with the `Caddyfile` configuration.
-The example configuration here is for version 1 of Caddy, not version 2 (currently in beta).
+The example configuration here is for version 2 of Caddy.

 The `Caddyfile` will need to be manually updated to list the websites you wish to serve for.